GamedevJS/Gamedev.js-Survey/questions-2024.md

 - I create them on my own
 - I have a music producer in my team
 - I buy assets or packs via Internet (eg. Envato)
-- I use free (e.g. CC) resources on the Internet
+- I use free (eg. CC) resources on the Internet
 - Hiring contractor or a freelancer
 - Procedural generation
-- A.I. tools
+- AI tools
 - Not applicable
 - _Other [text input]_